UbiquityRobotics/learn/doing_more/GPIO_lines.md

 GPIO lines 6 and 13 go to some 3-pin jacks, P704 and P705, where pin 1
 is ground and short to pin 2 to ‘close’ or make that GPIO line low.

-Pin 3 of those jacks is 3.3 volts if you need that for your sensors.
-Do not short this to ground!
+Pin 3 of both jacks is 3.3 volts on the Raspberry Pi if you need that for your sensors keep the current usage low.
+Do not short this pin to ground!
+Starting with MCB rev 5.2 there is an onboard 3.3V regulator so the MCB can power some of the 3.3V chips like serial line buffers and the OLED display without use of a Raspberry Pi supply.
+The onboard 3.3V regulator does not connect to the pin 3 lines of either jack.

 Pin 2 of P704 and P705 goes directly to Raspberry PI GPIO so do NOT connect to 5V because it is for 3.3 volt maximum input.